How to care for your chickens when you're on vacation: 7 simple steps.

 Step 6: Find a responsible person.

-If you have automated systems in place you probably won't need to involve anyone else if you're away for two or three days.
+If you have automated systems in place and you're away for just two or three days, you probably won't need to involve anyone else.
 Eggs will be fine left in the coop, although expect them to be dirty when you return.

 But if you're going for longer, you can't risk leaving your flock to their own devices.